In technology, what’s viewed as important today, will dramatically change tomorrow.

 Today the world is centralized around cloud computing, but that will change with IoT, according to Peter Levine’s presentation 'The End of Cloud Computing'.
 A car is becoming a data center with wheels, a drone is becoming a data center with wings, etc., generating vast amounts of data that needs to be processed in real-time.
 No time to go to the cloud.

-IoT introduces a massive distributed computing system that with today’s increasingly sophisticated endpoint devices, is at the edge of the network.
+IoT introduces a massively distributed computing system that with today’s increasingly sophisticated endpoint devices, is at the edge of the network.
 Back to the future.
-Real time becomes critical, more so than for a text or a call.
+Real-time becomes critical, more so than for a text or a call.

 It’s called Multi-Access Edge Computing and it's providing cloud-computing capabilities and an IT service environment at the edge of the network.
 This environment is characterized by ultra-low latency and high bandwidth as well as real-time access to radio network information that can be leveraged by applications.